×

 • sshKey: The SSH public key for accessing cluster nodes after installation.

-Sample install-config.yaml for a two-node user-provisioned infrastructure cluster with fencing
+Sample install-config.yaml file for a two-node user-provisioned infrastructure cluster with fencing

-You can use the following install-config.yaml configuration as a template for deploying a two-node OpenShift cluster with fencing by using the user-provisioned infrastructure method:
+You can use the following install-config.yaml configuration file as a template for deploying a two-node OKD cluster with fencing by using the user-provisioned infrastructure method:

-Do an etcd backup before proceeding to ensure that you can restore the cluster if any issues occur.
+Back up etcd before proceeding to ensure that you can restore the cluster if an issue occurs.

 Sample install-config.yaml configuration